 The elephant in the room is that at our latitude, days are shorter and nights are longer in winter.
 Last winter (December 1, 2015 → February 29, 2016), the sun rose between 07:28 and 08:45 am.
 In the worst case the sun starts to shine when the morning peak almost ended, in the best case just before the peak (when it is not really powerful yet and production of electricity is very low).

-According to the same info, the sun had set between 16:37 and 18:23 pm during these months.
-In the worst case this is well before the peak, in the best case in the second half of the peak when demand is going back down.
+According to the same source, the sun had set between 16:37 and 18:23 pm during these months.
+In the worst case, this is well before the peak.
+In the best case, it is in the second half of the peak when demand is going back down.
 Also here, sun light will be rather faint just before setting and electricity production will be very low anyway.